 The ability to write is an essential and empowering literacy skill, and instruction begins in the first years of schooling and extends through every grade level.
 Writing strengthens children's understanding of the foundational literacy skills and enhances their understanding of texts and learning experiences.
 Moreover, the ability to write enables children to express themselves for purposes of communicating with others and for their own satisfaction.
-Writing takes many forms; it may be formal or informal, brief or lengthy, and dictated or composed independently or collaboratively.
-Writing is taught and practiced daily and is integrated in all content areas and includes writing over both extended and shorter time frames for varied audiences.
+Writing takes many forms; may be formal or informal, brief or lengthy, and dictated or composed independently or collaboratively.
+Writing is taught and practiced daily and is integrated in all content areas.